 Fort Lauderdale Boating Accident Attorney

 The boating accident lawyers at the Law Offices of Chalik & Chalik have seen the unfortunate aftermath of boat accidents in Fort Lauderdale.
 Broward County has more than 300 miles of beautiful waterways open to boaters and watercraft enthusiasts.
 Boating is one of the most popular recreational activities in Fort Lauderdale – a fact that comes as no surprise to locals and tourists.
 Sunny skies, sparkling waters, and exciting places like the Everglades and Deerfield Island Park attract thousands of boaters every year.
 Boating isn’t always just fun in the sun, however.
 Boating accidents can turn an adventure into tragedy.
-The lawyers at the Law Offices of Chalik & Chalik have seen the unfortunate aftermath of these situations and want to help.
+Call our office today for a free, no obligation consultation and speak to our Fort Lauderdale boating accident lawyers at Chalik & Chalik.

 Fort Lauderdale Boating Laws and Safety Regulations

 Many people mistakenly believe that operating a water vessel comes with less stringent rules than driving a motor vehicle.
 Boats can be just as dangerous as motor vehicles, and they require the same amount of diligence and care by operators.
 Boating also comes with waterway laws and safety regulations that boaters and passengers must obey on the waters of Broward County.
 These rules include:

 - Watercrafts must remain at least 200 yards offshore, except during launch or return to a designated boat launching area.